BY ERIN EWART

 And remember that your development goals don’t need to be exclusively work related!
 Challenging yourself to achieve a personal goal like a training for a race, learning a language, or working on a cause you believe in will help you build valuable skills, while making you more well-rounded, satisfied, and confident.
 These kinds of activities will also expose you to new people and networks, which is an important part of your long-term career success (see #4 below).

 - PEOPLE & RELATIONSHIPS

-Start by creating a list of the top 15-20 people in your network – the people who are your biggest supporters, champions, and mentors.
-Have you been in touch with them in the last 3-6 months?
+Start by creating a list of the top 15-20 people in your network – the people who are your biggest supporters, champions, or mentors.
+Have you been in touch with them in the last 6 months?
 If not, now’s a great time to reach out to share an update and ask how you can be of help to them in the new year.

-If you haven’t made as many quality connections as you’d like in the last year, identify some specific ways you can do this in 2018: take a colleague or contact to lunch or coffee once a month, be active in a professional association, join affinity groups within your organization, or connect with groups outside of work that allow you to pursue your interests while meeting new people.
+If you haven’t made as many quality connections as you’d like this year, identify some specific ways you can do this next year.
+For example: take a colleague or contact to lunch or coffee once a month, be active in a professional association, join affinity groups within your organization, or connect with groups outside of work that allow you to pursue your interests while meeting new people.

-When you’re ready, check out part two of this post, where I’ll share some specific next steps you can take to solidify your goals and build them into your plans for 2018.
+When you’re ready, check out part two of this post, where I share some specific next steps you can take to solidify your goals and build them into your plans for the new year.
 Until then, happy holidays!